thecliguy/get_cipher_suites/README.md

 The resultant cipher suite list includes OpenSSL and IANA (Internet Assigned Numbers Authority) nomenclature.
-In order to achieve this the script has a dependency on the the official TLS Cipher Suites registry (a CSV file) which is maintained by the IANA (Internet Assigned Numbers Authority.
+In order to achieve this the script has a dependency on the the official TLS Cipher Suites registry (a CSV file) which is maintained by the IANA (Internet Assigned Numbers Authority).
 Consequently the first time you run the script, you'll be prompted to download the file.

 USAGE